Chandrakant92/Digital_Document_Verification_using_Blockchain/README.md

 ## project Interaction
 *Note: The page name should match with the metamask account name. for ex.
 When the student page is open, the student account is set in metamask and its address is shown on screen\
-// now its not the correct time to explain the functionalities because UI/CSS is not completed , but if you want to try you can use it , all functions are working